mitradranirban/samaano-fonts/out/fontspector/fontspector-report.md

-- 💥 **ERROR** Error: A network error occurred: Failed to access: http://namecheck.fontdata.com/. error sending request for url (http://namecheck.fontdata.com/api/?q=Samaano)
+- 💥 **ERROR** Error: Inappropriate file type: fonts/variable/METADATA.pb was not a valid $METADATA.pb file: 1:1: Message not initialized